GagandeepMalhotra/Building-a-Prototype-to-Track-Eye-Gaze/README.md

-# Building a Prototype to Track Eye Gaze using Webcam
+# Building a Prototype to Track Eye Gaze from a Webcam using Regression CNN

 ## Introduction